-This work is supported by the European Union's Horizon 2020 research and innovation programme under the PHOQUSING project GA no. 899544.
-R.O. further acknowledges funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (project CAPABLE - Grant agreement No. 742745).
-A.C. and S.A. acknowledge funding by the Italian Ministry of University and Research (PRIN 2017 programme, QUSHIP project-id.
-2017SRNBRK).
-Fabrication of the resistive heaters for the femtosecond laser-written devices was performed at PoliFAB, the micro and nano-fabrication facility of Politecnico di Milano.16 The authors would like to thank the PoliFAB staff for valuable technical support.
+This work has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (project CAPABLE - Grant agreement No. 742745).
+Fabrication of the resistive heaters for the femtosecond laser-written devices was performed at PoliFAB, the micro and nanofabrication facility of Politecnico di Milano.
+The authors would like to thank the PoliFAB staff for valuable technical support.